norvkab/emediate-responsive-wp-plugin/README.md

 *Collaboration between Norran, VK and Aftonbladet.*

-## Admin page
+### Admin page

 This section of the documentation will go through how you setup the plugin using the settings page in wp-admin

 **TODO: write important stuff...**

-## Theme implementation

-This section of the documentation will go through the javascript events that's triggered by the plugin when the ads gets rendered.

-#### Creating ads programmatically
+### Creating ads programmatically

-There's two ways to create ads programmatically.
+There are two ways to create ads programmatically.
 Either you use the class `Emediate_Plugin` and refer to an ad that you have created in the admin page.
 The other way is to use `ERWP_AdCreator`, which makes it possible to define all the parameters on-the-fly in your code.